maciejchrabaszcz/maciejchrabaszcz/README.md

 ### Hi there 👋

+Welcome to my personal webpage!

+I am Maciej Chrabaszcz, a dedicated PhD candidate at Warsaw University of Technology (WUT).
+My academic journey is deeply rooted in the field of exploratory model analysis, where I employ adversarial techniques and Explainable AI (XAI) methods to uncover new insights.

+My doctoral research is centered on the strategic evaluation of AI Foundation Models through red teaming approaches, aiming to enhance their robustness and reliability.

+Should you wish to discuss my research or have any inquiries, feel free to contact me at: maciej.chrabaszcz.dokt@pw.edu.pl
 <!--
 **maciejchrabaszcz/maciejchrabaszcz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.